CHANGE IMPACT ANALYSIS GUIDE

 Click below to read more about AGS’ Change Impact Assessment Tool:

 The section below this one provides you with a list of process steps to take for conducting an effective impact assessment for changes to people, processes, tools and solutions.
-But first, let us quickly summarize an industry standard framework that you can apply when doing your change analysis.
+But first, let us quickly summarize an industry standard change impact analysis framework that you can apply when doing your change analysis.

-So a framework that you should keep in mind as you conduct your review is that you need to capture the current state and the future state and then document the delta (aka what exactly is changing).
+As you conduct your effective impact review, keep in mind that you must capture the current state and the future state and then document the delta (aka what exactly is changing).
+See the below image for a best-in-class change impact assessment framework and methodology.

-You should gather process flows and documentation on the changes, and then enter this information into a spreadsheet.
+When conducting change impact assessments, you should gather process flows, information, and documentation on the changes, and then enter this information into a spreadsheet.

 Process for Conducting Your Change Impact Assessment